AntoineRondelet/uxss-vulnerabilities-research/README.md

 - Couldn't manage to exploit the `about:[page]` pages, since their origin is `chrome-extension://mnojpmjdmbbfmejpflffifhffcmidifd/about-about.html`.
 Those endpoints have their own origin that is an origin with a randomly looking string (which is not random btw), and which a `chrome-extension` protocol.
 So trying to access the content of such pages is equivalent than trying to bypass the SOP...
 No shortcut here... :x:

+- Couldn't manage to drag and DROP data from the parent to an embedded iFrame.
+The idea here was to find a way to drag some malicious JS code adn drop it into the iFrame, so that it can execute it.
+If I was able to drop a script as simple as `alert(document.cookie)`, I would have accessed the cookie of the victim/embedded site --> :x: (see ./playground/dragAndDropMaliciousCode.html)

+- Couldn't manage to fire an event defined in the parent, in the embedded frame.
+The idea here was to trigger an event from the inside of the frame each time the user's mous ewent over the frame (onmouseover for instance).
+Here are the commands I did: :x:
+  - Open Brave and go to `data:text/html,`
+  - Embed Bing in an iFrame on the page: `document.body.innerHTML = '<iframe src="http://www.bing.com/images/search?q=microsoft+edge"></iframe>'`
+  - Select the iFrame: `var iframe = document.getElementsByTagName('iframe')[0];`
+  - Define your event: `iframe.onmouseover = alert(iframe.innerHTML);` (Note: We can also try to append a script into the iFrame, but it will be appended outside the actual document (outside head and body tags...))

 ### Bonus : If no vulnerabilities found, inject a vulnerable plugin and proceed to UXSS attack.
 (Usable in the real world through phishing)